muammar/mkchromecast/README.md

-This will launch **mkchromecast** using `node.js` (or `parec` for **Linux** users), and will do the streaming part together with the `mp3` audio coding format.  `node.js` works decently, **however** I would like to point out that the node version of this implementation is ancient.
-Moreover, the `node.js` server tends to _fail_.
-In such a case, **mkchromecast** is able to restart the streaming/casting process automatically.
+This will launch **mkchromecast** using `node.js` (or `parec` for **Linux** users), and will do the streaming part together with the `mp3` audio coding format.  `node.js` works decently but the server tends to _fail_ under certain situations.
+In such a case, **mkchromecast** is able to restart the _streaming/casting_ process automatically.
 So, some hiccups are expected.

 **Note**: most of the steps described herein are the same for macOS and Linux users.
 However, if you launch the command above in **Linux**, the process is